react-native-camera/react-native-camera/README.md

 Use the `torchMode` property to specify the camera torch mode.

+#### `iso`

+Use the `iso` property to define the sensor sensitivity (ISO).

+On iOS, use `getSupportedISORange` to obtain the range of valid values for this property.
+Setting this property on iOS disables the automatic exposure algorithm.

+On Android, use `getSupportedISOValues` to obtain a list of valid values for this property.
+An empty list means this setting is not supported on the device.

+#### `iOS` `exposureDuration`

+Use the `exposureDuration` property to set the exposure duration (in seconds).

+Use `getSupportedExposureDurationRange` to obtain the range of valid values for this property.
+Setting this property disables the automatic exposure algorithm.

+#### `exposureCompensation`

+Use the `exposureCompensation` property to define the bias to be applied to the target exposure value (in EV units).

+Use `getSupportedExposureCompensationRange` to obtain the range of valid valures for this property.

+#### `whiteBalancePreset`

+Values:
+`Camera.constants.WhiteBalancePreset.auto`,
+`Camera.constants.WhiteBalancePreset.cloudyDaylight`,
+`Camera.constants.WhiteBalancePreset.daylight`,
+`Camera.constants.WhiteBalancePreset.fluorescent`,
+`Camera.constants.WhiteBalancePreset.incandescent`,
+`Camera.constants.WhiteBalancePreset.shade`,
+`Camera.constants.WhiteBalancePreset.twilight`,
+`Camera.constants.WhiteBalancePreset.warmFluorescent`

+Use the `whiteBalancePreset` property to set a white balance preset.

+On Android, those constants map to the presets defined by the [API](https://developer.android.com/reference/android/hardware/Camera.Parameters.html#WHITE_BALANCE_AUTO).

+On iOS, they map to temperature settings defined by `react-native-camera` itself.
+Those presets do not necessarily look the same on both platforms.
+This option exists on iOS merely to make the API more consistent across platforms. iOS provides a much finer control of the white balance that can be accessed using the `whiteBalance` property.

+#### `iOS` `whiteBalance`

+Use the `whiteBalance` property to adjust the white balance.
+Do not use `whiteBalance` and `whiteBalancePreset` at the same time.

+This property is an object containing two values: `temperature` contains the color temperature in kelvin and `tint` is a value between -150 and +150.

 #### `iOS` `onFocusChanged: Event { nativeEvent: { touchPoint: { x, y } }`

 iOS: Called when a touch focus gesture has been made.